-Whether you’re bursting with ideas, have a personal story you want to share, or just want to finally give writing a go, this workshop will help you kickstart your project and give you guidance for making 2022 the year you write your book!
+Whether you’re bursting with ideas, have a personal story to tell, or want to finally give writing a go, this workshop will help you kickstart your project and give you guidance for making 2024 the year you write your book!

 Learn about the process from a published author – everything from first drafts to editing to feedback, and get tips for relieving the anxiety and uncertainty that can come with new creative projects.

 This is a workshop for novice writers who are in the early stages of a novel or memoir, or are keen to start one.

 - How to get that first draft onto the page